Samima-Nasrin/Frontend-3D/README.md

-# 🌌 3D Hologram Earth Portfolio
+# 🌌 3D Frontend Website
 **"Exploring the Universe, One Pixel at a Time"**

 Welcome to my space-themed website!
 This project showcases my frontend development skills with a futuristic twist—featuring a fully interactive **3D hologram Earth** and smooth animations to provide an immersive experience.
 It’s a digital journey across the cosmos, built with modern web technologies.